GabeScott/standard-works-vault/General Conference/2005 October - “Feed My Sheep”.md

 # “Feed My Sheep”

-*By Ulisses Soares - Of the Seventy*
+By Elder Ulisses Soares - *Of the Seventy*

 *Given in the October session of the 2005 General Conference*

+>*People are most receptive to our influence when they feel that we truly love them, and not only because we have a calling to fulfill.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2005/10/feed-my-sheep?lang=eng)

 On one occasion the Savior asked a question to Peter three times:

 “Simon, son of Jonas, lovest thou me?
-He saith unto him, Yea, Lord; thou knowest that I love thee.
-[Jesus] saith unto him, Feed my sheep.”1
+He saith unto him, Yea, Lord; thou knowest that I love thee. \[Jesus\] saith unto him, Feed my sheep.”[^1]

-Because He was deeply concerned with the welfare of our Heavenly Father’s children, the Lord gave Peter the special charge of feeding the sheep.
+Because the Lord was deeply concerned with the welfare of our Heavenly Father’s children, He gave Peter the special charge of feeding the sheep.
 He reaffirmed this same concern in modern times through a revelation given to Joseph Smith:

-“Now, I say unto you, and what I say unto you, I say unto all the Twelve: Arise and gird up your loins, take up your cross, follow me, and feed my sheep.”2
+“Now, I say unto you, and what I say unto you, I say unto all the Twelve: Arise and gird up your loins, take up your cross, follow me, and feed my sheep.”[^2]

 As we study the scriptures, we notice that the Savior ministered to people according to their specific needs.
 A good example of this occurred when He was near Capernaum, and Jairus, a ruler of the synagogue, fell down at Jesus’s feet and pleaded with the Lord to come into his house and bless his daughter, who was dying.
 Jesus went with Jairus even though the crowd made it difficult for Him to move fast.